nsalomonis/altanalyze/README.md

 If installed from PyPI (pip install AltAnalyze), the below dependencies should be included in the installed package.
 When running from source code you will need to install the following libraries.
   * Required: Python 2.7, numpy, scipy, matplotlib, sklearn (scikit-learn)
-  * Recommended: umap-learn, nimfa, numba, annoy, networkx, R 3+, fastcluster, pillow, pysam, requests, pandas, patsy, lxml, python-igraph, cairo
+  * Recommended: umap-learn, nimfa, numba, community, annoy, networkx, R 3+, fastcluster, pillow, pysam, requests, pandas, patsy, lxml, python-igraph, cairo

 [AltAnalyze documentation](http://altanalyze.readthedocs.io/), stand-alone archives are provided at [sourceforge](https://sourceforge.net/projects/altanalyze/files/) as well as at [github](https://github.com/nsalomonis/altanalyze).
 For questions not addressed here, please [contact us](https://github.com/nsalomonis/altanalyze/wiki/ContactUs).